vshopes/zerotieropenwrt/README.md

 ![server 1](/assets/images/zero4.png)
 ![server 2](/assets/images/zero3.png)

-## OpenWrt
+## 2. OpenWrt
 * Install OpenWrt on your router, go to
 ```
 https://openwrt.org/docs/techref/hardware/list
 ```
-Search your hardware and follow install instructions, important, you need to install an openwrt firmware **version** that allows to install zerotier, for example version used on this proyect 21.02.1
+Search your hardware and follow install instructions, important, you need to install an openwrt firmware **version** that allows to install zerotier, on this proyect we used 21.02.1 version

 * Connect OpenWrt router to internet(use WAN port), ssh from a LAN port to the OpenWrt router and run
 ```